FILE: <bc-71.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 Beginning in the early 1930's and extending through the early 1960's, a number of researchers have proposed various schemes and hypotheses to explain population dynamics and commonly observed population interactions in the field.
 Leading authorities have been Smith (1935), Nicholson (1933), Nicholson & Bailey (1935), Solomon (1949), MIlne (1957a,b, 1958), Thompson (1929a,b, 1930a,b, 1939, 1956), Andrewartha & Birch (1954), Lack (1954), and Holling (1959), Watt (1959), Chitty (1960), Pimentel (1961), to mention some of the more vociferous authorities.
 Toward the end of this period considerable conflict of opinion developed with the introduction of ideas by Turnbull (1967), Turnbull & Chant (1961), van den Bosch (1968), Force (1972), Huffaker (1958), Huffaker et al. (1963, 1971).
 Presently the debate continues with publications by Ehler (1976), Ehler & Hall (1982), Hokkanen (1985), Hokkanen & Pimentel (1984), Goeden (1976), Myers & Sabbath (1980).

-The matter of population interaction is too complex for simple discussion; the subject must be treated in a mathematical manner, separating the various kinds of population systems (eg., single host single natural enemy, single host multiple natural enemies, multiple hosts multiple natural enemies, patchy distributions versus relatively uniform ones, etc., etc.) In general the modern theories (since the 1960's) which encompass many different types of interactions between species accord well with the observed outcomes of experimental populations in both laboratory and natural settings.
+The matter of population interaction is too complex for simple discussion; the subject must be treated in a mathematical manner, separating the various kinds of population systems (eg., single host single natural enemy, single host multiple natural enemies, multiple hosts multiple natural enemies, patchy distributions versus relatively uniform ones, etc., etc.) In general the modern theories (since the 1960's), which encompass many different types of interactions between species, accord well with the observed outcomes of experimental populations in both laboratory and natural settings.
 This is especially true for simpler systems (e.g., laboratory studies, studies of single species), partly because there is more data available on such systems.
-In each of the many systems that have been studied during recent times, from the simple single-species systems to the multispecies systems, the theories indicate a complex range of dynamics which can arise from simple regulatory mechanisms.
+In each of the many systems that have been studied during recent times, from the simple single-species systems to the multispecies systems, the theories indicate a complex range of dynamics that can arise from simple regulatory mechanisms.
 This range generally includes stable equilibria, stable cyclic behavior and chaotic dynamics.
-The presence of these behaviors is standard to systems which include time-lags or time-delays, such as the developmental time between oviposition and adult emergence in insects or the time between infection and subsequent infectiousness of diseased individuals.
+The presence of these behaviors is standard to systems, which include time-lags or time-delays, such as the developmental time between oviposition and adult emergence in insects or the time between infection and subsequent infectiousness of diseased individuals.

 The actual dynamics of any particular system depends on the strength of the interactions among the member species.
 Thus increased intensity of competition leads from stable equilibrium to cyclic behavior in single-species and competing-species systems.
-Increasing the effects of delayed density dependence in host-parasitoid systems (by decreasing the contagion in attacks among hosts) leads from stable equilibria (when contagion is significant) to unstable cyclic behavior when search is more independently random.
+Increasing the effects of delayed density dependence in host-parasitoid systems (by decreasing the contagion in attacks among hosts) leads from stable equilibrium (when contagion is significant) to unstable cyclic behavior when search is more independently random.
 Inherent overcompensation in some host-pathogen models leads directly to cyclic behavior without any intervening sphere of stable equilibria (Bellows & Hassell 1999).

 For many of the systems theory has been developed for both homogeneous and patchy environments.
-In general, patchy environments permit greater degrees of stability for most interactions, even permitting global persistence of interactions which are intrinsically unstable in homogeneous environments.
+In general, patchy environments permit greater degrees of stability for most interactions, even permitting global persistence of interactions that are intrinsically unstable in homogeneous environments.

 A thorough updated review on the subject of population regulation was presented by Bellows & Hassell (1999), which shows the complexity of considerations necessary and offers a clearer explanation for some of the possible population interactions.
 These authors emphasized that natural regulation of populations necessarily involves interactions among species.
 By understanding the potential and likely outcomes of these interactions and the relationships between particular mechanisms and their consequences, we can better interpret the outcomes of biological control experiences and better direct future efforts toward achieving goals of population suppression and regulation.